 We begin with one of Lincoln’s much-loved pubs.
 The Strugglers Inn is very much a ‘proper’ pub as the sign outside suggests, situated uphill on Westgate, right next to the castle walls.
 You can expect a lively atmosphere, a warm welcome, and one of the city’s best selections of cask ales.

 Don’t just take our word for it… The Strugglers has been recognised for its excellence with various awards over the years.
-It won CAMRA’s Lincolnshire Pub of the Year in 2019, and in the same year also beat thousands of pubs across the country to scoop a national award for its cask ales.
+It won CAMRA’s Lincoln Pub of the Year in 2022, and in the same year also beat thousands of pubs across the country to scoop a national award for its cask ales.

 The pub’s name dates back to its 19th-century origins, when punters would gather at the pub to watch public executions taking place nearby.
 These days you can enjoy a pint in its historic interior with all the trimmings: classic bar snacks, live music at weekends, or sit outside in the sunshine on the rear terrace in summer.